MoneyPak: The Definitive Guide

 Did something go wrong?
-Have you been scammed?
+Were you a victim of a scam?
 Contact MoneyPak customer service with the numbers provided below.

 How To Check MoneyPak Balance?

 You can only check your MoneyPak balance through MoneyPak’s official website www.moneypak.com.
 Any other website that claims they can check your MoneyPak balance is looking to steal your money.
 These sites are usually phishing websites that have a fake form built on their site.
-When a user types in their MoneyPak validation code that number is sent to another file which can be retrieved by the website owner later and used to load the cash onto their prepaid debit card.
+When a user types in their MoneyPak validation code that number is sent to another file.
+The website owner retrieves the validation code later and load cash onto their personal prepaid debit card.
 If you suspect a phishing website please notify us at [email protected] so we can add the website to our Reload Scams section.

-Green Dot’s MoneyPak is meant to be used for unbanked American citizens.
+Most under-bank American citizens use Green Dot’s MoneyPak.
 Although they frown upon scammers and other undesirable usage of their products Green Dot does not exclude anyone from using their services and because of this Green Dot cards (known as “Dots” in prison) and MoneyPak are very popular in prison.

 How It Works In Prison

 An inmate would get a friend or family member to purchase a Green Dot card.
 The friend or family member will use their own personal information to create the Green Dot account or the inmates information while using another deliverable address.
-Once the account has been set up, the friend/family has to wait until they receive the personalized Green Dot prepaid card in the mail.
+Green Dot then sends the personalized card to the address provided within 7 business days.

 This card will provide the vital information such as the debit card number, the expiration date, and the CVV number.
-This information is passed on to the inmate in prison.
+The inmate then receives this information.
 Family or friends can now funnel inmates money fast and within minutes using Green Dot’s MoneyPak card.
 The inmate now has cash to purchase things online or they will either trade the 14 digit MoneyPak validation code for other items being traded behind bars.
 Considering many inmates have Green Dot accounts using the above method, the MoneyPak validation codes become as good as cash when trading.

-Its challenging for Correctional Officers to detect because there is no physical prepaid debit card or MoneyPak entering the prison facilities, only the card information is being passed on to the inmate.
-Green Dot and MoneyPak cards and other items are considered contraband in most prisons.
+Because there are no physical cards entering the prison facilities, its hard to detect.
+Inmates are only receiving the card information.
+Green Dot and MoneyPak cards and other items are contraband in most prisons.
 Below are a few suggested readings if you are interested in learning more on how Green Dot & MoneyPak cards are being used by inmates.